-The small white clapboard house 1840 E. Front Street in Scotch Plains has been eyewitness to many events in its history since it was built in the early 1700’s.
+The small yellow clapboard house 1840 E. Front Street in Scotch Plains has been eyewitness to many events in its history since it was built in the early 1700’s.
 Both British and Continental troops marched past its front door during the Revolutionary War years; the Swift-Sure stage raced past on its way from New York to Philadelphia in the early 1800’s; generations of village children skipped its footpaths on their way to old School One; families name Osborn, Hetfield, Harper, Coles, Kelly and Snook called the little cottage “home; and since 1972 the old house has become our village museum.

 The careful construction of the house is typical of the early period-wooden pegs rather than iron nails, plaster made of crushed oyster shells strengthened with animal hair, low ceilings and doors, and brick filled walls.

 The original owners, Jonathan and Abagail Osborn, raised thirteen children in this snug home.
 Jonathan was an inn-keeper, farmer and tailor.
 His tavern was farther west on Front Street near Terrill Road.
 During this same period, the birth pangs of a mighty nation were also being experienced.
 Two of the Osborn sons helped the infant country survive by enlisting in the Army when the Revolutionary War broke out.
 John Baldwin the eldest, fought in the Revolution.
 Son number two, Jonathan Hand, was only 16 when he joined the troops as a drummer boy.

 The eldest son, John Baldwin, who “bearded the British Lion under Washington”, had left his home on Front Street to live in a larger home (at 2117 Westfield Avenue) when he married Mary Darby in 1774.
 While he served in the Army, his wife kept the home, cared for the children and became a heroine in her own right.